Using a Fivetran Account

 - Manage and create custom roles

 - Manage account security settings

-- View your billing details
+- View your billing and usage details

 In the Connectors section of your dashboard, you can view all the connectors that sync to your destination, add new connectors, and see in-depth information about individual connectors.